VernierST/GoIO_SDK/readme.txt

 To change the install location of either, you need to run /usr/bin/install_name_tool on the library executable -- e.g. libGoIOUniversal.dylib or libGoIO_DLL.framework/Versions/A/libGoIO_DLL.
 For more info, see "man install_name_tool".

 The Linux version of the GoIO SDK is packaged separately from the Windows/Mac version.
-Follow the INSTALL instructions to get started.
+Follow the readme_first_on_linux.txt instructions to get started.

 Note that the Go! devices are HID USB devices which use standard device drivers that are automatically preinstalled on Microsoft Windows systems.